barsia/compose-multiplatform-wizard-plugin/README.md

 This plugin uses a unified codebase with platform-specific integrations:

-- `shared/` - Common template processing and validation logic
+- `shared/` - Common logic shared across both IDEs:
+  - `ui/` - **Shared Compose UI** - Single wizard UI built with Compose Desktop that works in both IDEA and AS
+  - Template processing and validation
+  - Services and utilities
-- `idea/` - IntelliJ IDEA-specific wizard integration
+- `idea/` - IntelliJ IDEA-specific wizard integration (New Project Wizard)
-- `android/` - Android Studio-specific wizard integration
+- `android/` - Android Studio-specific wizard integration (Native AS wizard + actions)

-The plugin automatically detects the host IDE and activates the appropriate integration.
+### Key Innovation: Shared Compose UI

+Both IntelliJ IDEA and Android Studio use the **same Compose UI components** for the wizard:
+- Built with Compose Desktop
+- Integrated via Swing's `ComposePanel`
+- Consistent look and feel across platforms
+- Single source of truth for wizard UI logic

 ## Development